Reducing the Resources Required by ADAPT-VQE Using Coupled Exchange Operators and Improved Subroutines: Variants of CEO-ADAPT-VQE

 As explained in the main text, in each iteration of our algorithm we use the gradients of OVP-CEOs to select two candidates: $T_n^{(OVP-CEO)}$, the OVP-CEO with the highest gradient, and $T_n^{(MVP-CEO)}$, the MVP-CEO formed from all QEs with nonzero gradients acting on the same spin-orbitals as $T_n^{(OVP-CEO)}$.
 One of these operators must then be chosen to generate the new ansatz unitary.

 We note that often, the gradient of $T_n^{(OVP-CEO)}$ is the same as the sum of the gradient magnitudes of the excitations in $T_n^{(MVP-CEO)}$.
 This is only not the case when the spin-orbitals are all of the same type, in which case the gradient of $T_n^{(MVP-CEO)}$ may be higher by virtue of including one more operator.
 Hence, we cannot in general use the gradient to decide between the two operators.
-One might expect that OVP-CEOs favor hardware-efficiency, since the corresponding evolutions are implemented with 9 CNOTs (Fig.~\ref{cir:ceo1_explicit}) while MVP-CEOs are implemented with 13 (Fig.~\ref{cir:ceo_ind_params}).
+One might expect that OVP-CEOs favor hardware-efficiency, since the corresponding evolutions are implemented with 9 CNOTs while MVP-CEOs are implemented with 13.
 However, the latter offer more variational freedom by implementing up to three independent qubit excitations each.

-We use the notation of the main text (see Sec.~\ref{ss:CEO-ADAPT}) to define four variants of CEO-ADAPT-VQE which serve the purpose of assessing different criteria for this decision.
-Step \ref{step:meas_gradients} is left unchanged with respect to the one defined in Sec.\ref{ss:CEO-ADAPT} of the main text.
+We use the notation of the main text to define four variants of CEO-ADAPT-VQE which serve the purpose of assessing different criteria for this decision.
+Step 2 is left unchanged with respect to the one defined in the main text.
 In what concerns step 3, the definitions of $T_n^{(MVP-CEO)}$ and $T_n^{(OVP-CEO)}$ remain the same, but the criteria of choice between the two vary across variants as indicated below.

 \begin{itemize} \item OVP-CEO-ADAPT-VQE: Add $e^{T_n^{(OVP-CEO)}}$ to the ansatz. \item MVP-CEO-ADAPT-VQE: Add $e^{T_n^{(MVP-CEO)}}$ to the ansatz. \item Decision via gradient (DVG)-CEO-ADAPT-VQE: Add $e^{T_n^{(OVP-CEO)}}$ to the ansatz if $\#M_{\neq 0}^{(QE)}(T_n^{(OVP-CEO)})=1$.
 Otherwise, add $e^{T_n^{(MVP-CEO)}}$. \item Decision via energy (DVE)-CEO-ADAPT-VQE: Add $e^{T_n^{(OVP-CEO)}}$ to the ansatz if $\#M_{\neq 0}^{(QE)}(T_n^{(OVP-CEO)})=1$.
 Otherwise, obtain $\Delta E_{OVP}$ and $\Delta E_{MVP}$, the energy changes produced by adding to the ansatz $e^{T_n^{(OVP-CEO)}}$ and $e^{T_n^{(MVP-CEO)}}$ (respectively) and performing a full optimization.
 Add the former unitary if $\frac{\Delta E_{MVP}}{13}>\frac{\Delta E_{OVP}}{9}$, and the latter otherwise~\footnote{Note that this energy change is expected to be negative.}. \end{itemize}